slavaim/WDM-Storage-Filter/Readme.txt

   The license model is a BSD Open Source License.
 This is a non-viral license, only asking that if you use it, you acknowledge the authors, in this case Slava Imameev.

   This is a WDM driver that I found on the old hard drive.
 The driver allows to issue read and write requests to a storage from user mode application bypassing attached file systems.
 I developed it in 2008 in one day to test some ideas.
-The interesting feature of the driver is using an asynchronous multithreaded processing to speed up IO processing from user.
+The interesting feature of the driver is using an asynchronous multithreaded processing to speed up IO processing from a client application.
 There is no PnP processing in this driver as its goal was to test asynchronous IO processing in multiple threads without attaching to a device objects stack.
+The driver can be used to implement a scanner for storage devices content.

   The PctDriver folder contains code for the driver.
   The Test folder contains a test application code.